-II.
-General Policy
+A. Undergraduate Tuition - General Policy

-A. Undergraduate Tuition.
 The appropriate tuition policy at the undergraduate level encourages students to pursue academic and intellectual interests without regard to program costs.
-Accordingly, no difference in tuition between undergraduate programs will occur within an institution, and there will be only minimal differences in undergraduate tuition among campuses in similar institutional categories as defined by the Board to reflect both varying missions and contrasting costs of education, or at the direction of the General Assembly, such as the NC Promise program.
+Accordingly, no difference in tuition between undergraduate programs will occur within an institution, and there will be only minimal differences in undergraduate tuition among campuses in similar institutional categories as defined by the Board to reflect both varying missions and contrasting costs of education.
 Deviation in undergraduate tuition among campuses in different institutional categories will be based upon institutional offerings and will be reasonable.
-Combined tuition and fee rates for undergraduate residents shall be in the bottom quartile of each respective institution's Board-approved public peers.